Part of doing your duty to country is knowing how to respect and honor the American flag.

 About this series

 Cool thing is, everything in the series is a skill a guy or girl could learn in Scouting.
 Maybe he or she picks it up while spending time outdoors with his or her troop, team or crew.
-Or maybe he or she learned it in a merit badge pamphlet or while reading the Boy Scout Handbook, Fieldbook or Boys’ Life magazine.
+Or maybe he or she learned it in a merit badge pamphlet or while reading the Scouts BSA Handbook, Fieldbook or Boys’ Life magazine.
 Either way, one thing’s clear: Scouting helps teach skills that help young people become better Prepared.
 For Life.

 See all of the Things You Should Know here.
 And leave a comment if you think of a skill guys and girls should know (and learn in Scouting) that I should cover in a future edition.